Dr Stephen Dunne

 - Twitter: @stephenbdunne

 Stephen studied Philosophy at Warwick University, Sociology at University College Dublin and Marketing at the Dublin Institute of Technology (DIT).
-He joined the School of Management’s PhD programme in September 2004 and became a member of staff in October 2007.
+He joined Leicester’s then School of Management as a PhD student in September 2004 and became a member of staff in October 2007.
 He was an Honorary Senior Lecturer in Management at Saint Andrews University between January 2014 and was based at Copenhagen Business School’s Management, Philosophy and Politics Group throughout 2015, where he continues to hold a Visiting Scholar position.